-Fashion eCommerce thrives on product recommendations: Suggesting visually similar items on individual product pages facilitates easy product discovery, thereby increasing upsell and cross-sell opportunities.
-On online shops like Zalando, for instance, product pages have a recommendation section where visually similar products are displayed.
-They also offer advice on styling and “You May Also Like” sections, each featuring products that complement the original.
+Fashion eCommerce thrives on product recommendations.
+Suggesting visually similar items on individual product pages facilitates easy product discovery, thereby increasing upsell and cross-sell opportunities.
+Online shops like Zalando, for instance, have recommendations sections containing visually similar products.
+They also offer advice on styling and “You May Also Like” sections.

 Not many furniture sites make use of visual recommendation.
 Although most have sections for recommended products, these are often not based on any kind of visual similarities.
-This means that shoppers usually just see a random selection of items and not many options that are relevant to the product they are viewing.
+This means that shoppers usually just see a random selection of items.
+And not many of these options are relevant to the product they are viewing.

 Visual search, a tool by which shoppers upload a picture to a brand’s app or site and then shop the products in the image, is slowly becoming a widespread shopping tool for fashion apps and eCommerce platforms.
 Key players like Zalando, ASOS and many large American brands and retailers already offer this tool.